Income segregation: Income inequality and the Lorenz curve

-Income inequality and the Segregation of Poverty and Affluence
+Income inequality and the segregation of poverty and affluence

 Income inequality affects income segregation.
 Among low-income households the difference between incomes do not significantly vary.
-Thus, income inequality is generally stronger among high-income households – i.e., upper- tail income inequality.
+Thus, income inequality is generally stronger among high-income households – i.e., upper-tail income inequality.
 In other words, there is little or no significant impact of the income inequality on income segregation among low-income households.
 It means that for moderate or high-income households it is more probable that they would not be able to afford to live in the same neighborhood (on the contrary to low-income households).
 Thus upper-tail income inequality leads to greater segregation of affluence and not necessarily to greater segregation of poverty.

 Even though the segregation of the affluence is stronger, the research shows that it remains stable over the years (on the contrary to the other types).

 Racial differences and income segregation

-Metropolitan income segregation also differs among races given by the racial discrimination in history, when fewer residential options were available for black households in comparison to the white household of the same income level and wealth, then the expansion in housing options in the late 20th century occurred.
-This resulted that the income inequality has a stronger correlation with income segregation among black families than among white families during this period, e. g. between the years 1970s and 1980s in the US, studies show that income segregation among black families grew more than three times faster than among white families.
+Metropolitan income segregation also differs among races due to historical racial discrimination, when fewer residential options were available for black households in comparison to the white household of the same income level and wealth; then an expansion in housing options occurred in the late 20th century.
+This resulted in a stronger correlation between income inequality and income segregation among black families than among white families during this period.
+For example, studies show in the US between the 1970s and 1980s that income segregation among black families grew more than three times faster than among white families.